Sunday 4 August 2013

 "The marble faun" by Nathaniel Hawthorne

-Kenyon, a sculptor and his two painter friends, dark mysterious Miriam and blonde New England goody goody virginal 'Anglo Saxon' protestant Hilda do arty stuff in Rome and notice the resemblance of their innocent Tuscam friend Donatello to the famous Faun of Praxiteles.
+Kenyon, a sculptor and his two painter friends, dark mysterious Miriam and blonde New England goody goody virginal 'Anglo Saxon' protestant Hilda do arty stuff in Rome and notice the resemblance of their innocent Tuscan friend Donatello to the famous Faun of Praxiteles.
 Entering the catacombs, Miriam gets lost and reappears with an ugly 'shadow' who had a strange psychological hold over her.
 Something dreadful happens which leads to a great deal of remorse and soul searching on the part of everyone except Kenyon.
 Months later he journeys into deepest Tuscany to visit the ancestral home of Donatello, aka the Count of Monte Bene.
 Remorse and soul searching continues: Donatello's innocent joi de vivre has become guilty gloom, Miriam has disappeared and Hilda positively wallows in guilt despite having nothing to be guilty of.

 Romantic gothic hokum.
 The prose style is typically overblown Victorian: when Kenyon goes to sleep we are told that "Kenyon betook himself to his repose".
 There is so much of this, and relentless moralising, and cardboard allegorical characters, and condemnations of the Italians and their Roman Catholicism, and homilies on Art, that this book is nearly unreadable.
 Even the blurb on the back does not claim it as a great read but "both interesting and thought-provoking".
-According to wikipedia, Ralp Waldo Emerson called the novel "mush" though I would argue that it is a particularly inedible type of porridge.
+According to wikipedia, Ralph Waldo Emerson called the novel "mush" though I would argue that it is a particularly inedible type of porridge.

 Heavy going.
 August 2013; 317 pages